 When people call us looking for alcohol treatment and drug rehab programs, sometimes the topic of strip searches comes up.
-Not always, but it has enough times that we believe talking about it more on our website will be helpful.
+Not always, but it has been enough times that we believe talking about it more on our website will be helpful.

 A little background on strip searches in Canada…